nidhiyadav-cloud/linux-cloud-projects/README.md

 ## 👩‍💻 About Me

-I am a Diploma student in Cloud Computing with skills in Linux , AWS and Shell Scripting .
-I am actively building real-world projects to prepare for Cloud Support / DevOps roles.
+I am a Diploma graduate in Cloud Computing with hands-on experience in Linux, AWS, and Shell Scripting.
+I build real-world cloud projects to prepare for Cloud Support and DevOps Engineer roles.

 ## Projects